akorb/TextBox-with-Placeholder/README.md

 There are already two methods to do that.

 #### Method 1
-Windows has a build in function for adding a placeholder.
+Windows has a built-in function for adding a placeholder.
 To use it, you have to use P/Invoke.
 See StackOverflow: http://stackoverflow.com/a/4902969

 This has a slightly different behavior than all other methods.
 If you click on the text box a second time, the placeholder disappears.
 If you then leave the control with the mouse, it will be shown again.
 No option to change this, but I doubt that's a problem.